My name is Soeren Keil and I work in the area of International Relations.

 I regularly comment in national and international media.

-I am a reviewer for leading academic publications such as: Journal of Common Market Studies, East European Politics, Europe-Asia Studies, Southeastern Europe, Balkan and Near East Studies, Ethnopolitics, Publius: The Journal of Federalism, Regional and Federal Studies.
+I am a reviewer for leading academic publications such as: Journal of Common Market Studies, Europe-Asia Studies, Ethnopolitics, Publius, Foreign Policy Analysis, Review of International Studies and International Peacekeeping.

 I have reviewed book proposals for leading publishers in the UK, including Routledge and Palgrave MacMillian.